You Only Live Twice (film): Plot

-While attending a sumo tournament, Bond is approached by female Japanese secret service agent Aki, who takes him to meet local MI6 operative Dikko Henderson.
+While attending a sumo tournament, Bond is approached by Japanese secret service agent Aki, who takes him to meet local MI6 operative Dikko Henderson.
 Henderson claims to have critical evidence about the spacecraft, but a hitman kills Henderson before he can elaborate.
 Bond kills the assailant, taking his clothing as a disguise, and is driven in the getaway car to Osato Chemicals.
 Once there, Bond subdues the driver and breaks into the office safe of the company's president, Mr. Osato.
 After obtaining secret documents, Bond is pursued by security and rescued by Aki, who flees to a secluded subway station.
 Bond chases her, but falls through a trap door leading to the office of the head of the Japanese secret service, Tiger Tanaka.
 The documents include a photograph of the cargo ship Ning-Po, with a microdot message saying the tourist who took the photo was killed as a security precaution.

 Bond, masquerading as a potential buyer, returns to Osato Chemicals.
 He briefly meets with Osato, who orders his secretary, Helga Brandt, to kill Bond; both are SPECTRE agents.
 Once outside, assassins open fire on Bond before Aki rescues him.
-They drive to Kobe, where the Ning-Po is docked.
+They drive to Kobe, where Ning-Po is docked.
 They learn the ship was delivering elements for rocket fuel.
 After being discovered, Bond eludes the henchmen while Aki escapes.
-Bond is captured and awakens in Brandt's cabin on the Ning-Po.
+Bond is captured and awakens in Brandt's cabin on Ning-Po.
 Brandt interrogates Bond, before seducing him.
 Brandt flies Bond to Tokyo the next day, but en route, she sets off a flare inside the plane, seals Bond in his seat, and bails out.
 Bond however, manages to land the plane and flees before it explodes.

-Bond discovers where the Ning-Po unloaded.
+Bond discovers where Ning-Po unloaded.
 He flies over the area in an armed autogyro created by Q. Near a volcano, Bond is attacked by and destroys four helicopters, confirming his suspicions of a nearby base.
 A Soviet spacecraft is captured in orbit by another unidentified craft, heightening tensions with the United States.
-The mysterious spaceship lands in a base hidden inside the volcano, operated by Ernst Stavro Blofeld of SPECTRE, who has been hired by a great power to start a Soviet-American war.
+The mysterious spaceship lands in a base hidden inside the volcano, operated by Ernst Stavro Blofeld of SPECTRE, who has been hired by an unnamed great power to start a Soviet-American war.
 Blofeld summons Osato and Brandt to his quarters for not having killed Bond; Osato blames Brandt, and Blofeld drops her into a pool filled with piranhas.